 Chansiri also rejected a bid from an Indonesian consortium led by Erik Alonso to become Sheffield Wednesday’s owners in February 2021.
 It offered between £25m and £30m for 100% of the Owls’ shares.
 Alonso had earlier acted as an advisor to Chansiri but the pair parted ways in January 2021.

 Speculated interest from Scottish businessmen and brothers, James and Sandy Easdale, in February 2022 also saw Chansiri scoff at all suggestions that he demanded an asking price of £150m.
-He told The Star then: “I’ve never said any figure because I have no intention to sell.
-But I’m happy to listen.”

 What have Sheffield Wednesday won during Dejphon Chansiri’s tenure?

-The Owls are yet to add a major title to Sheffield Wednesday’s trophy history since Chansiri bought Mandaric out as their owner.
+The Owls are yet to add a major title to Sheffield Wednesday’s trophy cabinet since Chansiri bought Mandaric out as their owner.
 But the Hillsborough natives reached the quarter-finals of the 2015/16 English Football League Cup (EFL Cup).
 It was their first time in the last eight since the 2001/02 term.

 Sheffield Wednesday have not managed to repeat their run to the EFL Cup quarter-finals or replicate their efforts in the FA Cup since.
 The club also endured relegation from the Championship to League One in 2020/21.
 They had finished the second-tier season at the bottom of the table in 24th place.